borodark/exmc_viz/README.md

 {:scenic_driver_local, git: "https://github.com/ScenicFramework/scenic_driver_local.git"}
 ```

-Scenic 0.12.0-rc.0 via local path.
-The `override: true` is required because scenic_driver_local declares `scenic ~> 0.12` and the local path dep needs to satisfy it.

 ## Test Suite

 34 tests covering data preparation (histograms, ACF, ESS, HDI, correlations, energy), linear scaling, and multi-chain merge logic.
-All visualization is tested through the `Data.Prepare` layer -- components are pure Scenic graph builders with no state to test.
+All visualization is tested through the `Data.Prepare` layer — components are pure Scenic graph builders with no state to test.

 ![Pair Plot](assets/pair_plot_4k.png)

 ## License

-ExmcViz is licensed under the [GNU Affero General Public License v3.0](LICENSE) (AGPL-3.0).
+ExmcViz is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

 You are free to use, modify, and distribute this software under AGPL terms.
 If you run a modified version as a network service, you must make your source code available to users of that service.

-**Commercial licensing** is available for organizations that need to embed ExmcViz in proprietary products without AGPL obligations.
+Commercial licensing is available for organizations that need to embed ExmcViz in proprietary products without AGPL obligations.
 Contact us for terms.

 ## Companion: Exmc

-See [`../exmc/`](../exmc/) for the probabilistic programming framework that produces the traces ExmcViz visualizes.
+See `exmc/` for the probabilistic programming framework that produces the traces ExmcViz visualizes.